21 Jul The Cost of Quality Childcare: How much does a nanny cost?

-Nannies with a bachelor and master’s degree, especially related to early childhood education, typically have a higher earning potential.
-Nannies with specialized training or experience with niche circumstances, such as caring for multiples or children with special needs, also earn more.
+Nannies with bachelor’s and master’s degrees, especially in early childhood education, typically have a higher earning potential.
+Nannies with specialized training or experience with niche circumstances, such as caring for multiple or children with special needs, also earn more.

 Extra costs not included in nanny pay rates

 How much you pay your nanny is only part of the equation.
-When you’re budgeting for nanny services, you should also take into consideration other costs, like nanny taxes, background checks and supplemental care when your nanny is sick or on vacation.
+When budgeting for nanny services, you should consider other costs, like nanny taxes, background checks, and supplemental care when your nanny is sick or on vacation.

 These additional expenses include:

-- Payroll services: Some families opt to use a payroll service or accountant to manage the nanny’s paycheck and nanny taxes, which can also be an added cost.
+- Payroll services: Some families use a payroll service or accountant to manage the nanny’s paycheck and nanny taxes, which can also be an added cost.

 - Intermediary agencies: If you hire a nanny through a referral agency or nanny service, these organizations will generally charge fees to vet and recommend nannies for you.

-- Periodic background checks: Background checks for nannies prior to hiring them on, as well as on an annual or routine basis, are also an added cost.
+- Periodic background checks: Background checks for nannies before hiring them, as well as on an annual or routine basis, are also an added cost.
 Typically, the more in-depth the background check, the higher the fee.

-- Additional certifications: Families insisting that their nannies be up-to-date on CPR and first aid certifications will often pay for them to be renewed every few years.
+- Additional certifications: Families insisting that their nannies are up-to-date on CPR and first aid certifications will often pay for them to be renewed every few years.

 - Raises and overtime: Like many different types of employees, nannies expect to receive routine raises and are entitled to overtime pay (time and a half) if they work more than 40 hours per week, according to the U.S. Department of Labor.
 How much you should give in raises is between you and your nanny, but a 2-3% cost-of-living raise, in addition to a 5-7% merit increase, is fairly standard.

-- Supplemental child care: Many families choose to give their nannies paid sick leave or vacation days.
-During that time, families might need to pay for supplemental, short-term child care, such as an emergency babysitter or drop-in child care, if family members are unable to fill in.
+- Supplemental child care: Many families give their nannies paid sick leave or vacation days.
+Families might need to pay for supplemental, short-term child care, such as an emergency babysitter or drop-in child care, if family members cannot fill in.

 - Full or partial health insurance: This varies depending on the type of insurance and how much, but the average cost can be anywhere from $200-300 per month, depending on where you live.